karkman/gff_parser/README.md

 Python parser to add external gene calls and functional annotation from Prokka or IMG to Anvi'o.
 Uses Python3 and gffutils package (https://github.com/daler/gffutils).
-Install using conda: `conda install -c bioconda gffutils`
+Install `gffutils` using conda: `conda install -c bioconda gffutils`

 Annotate your genome/metagenome with Prokka or download annotations from the IMG database.